microsoft/vcpkg/docs/commands/install.md

 ### `--allow-unsupported`

-Instead of erroring on an unsupported port, continue with a warning.
+Instead of stopping on an unsupported port, continue with a warning.

 By default, vcpkg refuses to execute an install plan containing a port installation for a triplet outside its [`"supports"`][] clause.
-This flag instructs vcpkg to ignore the [`"supports"`][] field.
+The [`"supports"`][] clause of a package describes the full set of platforms a package is expected to be buildable on.
+This flag instructs vcpkg to warn that the build is expected to fail instead of stopping.

 ### `--clean-after-build`

 Clean buildtrees, packages, and downloads after building each package.

+This option has the same effect as passing [`--clean-buildtrees-after-build`](#clean-buildtrees-after-build), [`--clean-downloads-after-build`](#clean-downloads-after-build), and [`--clean-packages-after-build`](#clean-packages-after-build).

+<a id="clean-buildtrees-after-build"></a>

 ### `--clean-buildtrees-after-build`

 Clean all subdirectories from the buildtrees temporary subfolder after building each package.

 All top-level files in the buildtrees subfolder (e.g. `buildtrees/zlib/config-x64-windows-out.log`) will be kept.
+All subdirectories will be deleted.

+<a id="clean-downloads-after-build"></a>

 ### `--clean-downloads-after-build`

 Clean all unextracted assets from the `downloads/` folder after building each package.

-Extracted tools will be kept even with this flag.
+All top level files in the `downloads/` folder will be deleted.
+Extracted tools will be kept.

+<a id="clean-packages-after-build"></a>

 ### `--clean-packages-after-build`

 Clean the packages temporary subfolder after building each package.

+The packages subfolder for the built package (for example, `packages/zlib_x64-windows`) will be deleted after installation.

 ### `--dry-run`

-Only print the install plan, do not remove or install any packages.
+Print the install plan, but do not remove or install any packages.

+The install plan lists all packages and features that will be installed, as well as any other packages that need to be removed and rebuilt.

 ### `--editable`